yuanshunning/pickit-docs/docs/support/saving-a-snapshot-in-pickit.rst

    <div class="callout-yellow">

-When sending a snapshot to Pick-it Support it's always very helpful when you send multiple snapshots of different situations:
+When sending a snapshot to Pickit Support it's always very helpful when you send multiple snapshots of different situations:

 -  Scene almost empty